US stocks gain ground ahead of last Fed meeting of the year

 The U.S. will release its weekly report on unemployment benefits on Thursday, along with retail sales data for November.

-Bond yields fell.
-The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.49% from 3.50% from late Tuesday.
-The two-year yield, which more closely tracks expectations for the Fed, dropped to 4.18% from 4.22% late Tuesday.
+Bond yields were mixed.
+The yield on the 10-year Treasury, which influences mortgage rates, remained at 3.50% from late Tuesday.
+The two-year yield, which more closely tracks expectations for the Fed, dropped to 4.19% from 4.22% late Tuesday.

 Markets in Asia were higher and European markets were mostly lower.